Henry Schein Inc at Robert W Baird Global Healthcare Conference

 Jeffrey D. Johnson - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

-Steven Paladino - Henry Schein, Inc. - Executive VP, CFO & Executive Director

-Okay.
-Great.
 Thank you, Jeff.
-Before we begin, I just like to state that c
+Before we start, Ron, do you want to say something?

-Henry Schein Inc at Robert W Baird Global Healthcare Conference (Virtual) Transcript
+Ronald N. South - Henry Schein, Inc. - Senior VP & CFO

+Yes.
+Just -- obviously, we're in a quiet period.
+So regarding any kind of forward-looking statements, I'd simply refer you to the safe harbor language in our SEC filings.
+So I'll leave it at that.
+Tha

 |Access to All Earning Calls and Stock Analysis